 In this method, incisions are made inside the eyelid.
 A layer of muscle called Muller's muscle is located, shortened and tightened using stitches.
 These are removed up to three weeks later.

-Once patients have had the surgery they will return to the ward to recover.
-Patients may find that your eye area is slightly numb.
+Once patients have had the surgery, they will return to the ward to recover.
+Patients may find that their eye area is slightly numb.
 The sensation will return as the anaesthetic wears off.
 They may also notice some blurring of the vision.
-This is will also get better with time.
+This will also get better with time.
 Overall, most patients go home the same day.
 If patients have had a general anaesthetic, the recovery time may take longer.
 They will be under supervision from the medical team during this time.
 Although patients should be able to go home the same day, they will not be able to drive.
-Therefore, they may want to ask a friend or family to take them home.
+Therefore, they may need to ask a friend or family to take them home.

 Before having surgery, patients will need to meet the surgeon for a consultation.
 The ptosis surgery consultation will typically last up to 1 hour.
 During this time, there are a number of things that the surgeon will want to discuss.
 This will include: